Agaricus lanatoniger

-Agaricus lanatoniger is an agaric fungus in the family Agaricaceae, endemic to New Zealand.
+Agaricus lanatoniger is an agaric fungus in the family Agaricaceae.
+It is endemic to New Zealand.

 Taxonomy

 A. lanatoniger was first described in 1974 by Belgian mycologist Paul Heinemann and collected by Egon Horak in December 1967.
 The holotype specimen was collected in the Westland Province, of New Zealand by Lake Haupiri, underneath red beech (Nothofagus fusca) and rimu (Dacrydium cupressinum) trees.
 The original paper reference number was incorrect, but is correctly listed as PDD 27107 in a report on New Zealand Agaricus species in 1999.